treasure-data/embulk-filter-add_time/README.md

 ### to_column option

 `to_column` option allows add new column has the name specified as `name` and the type specified as `type`.
-For example, it adds new 'time' named column specified as `to_column` to the existing schema and inserts `Timestamp` value into each the column.
-If the column of same name specified as `to_column`.`name` already exists in the schema, the existing column name will be changed.
+For example, it adds new 'time' named column specified as `to_column` to the existing schema and inserts `timestamp` value into each the column.
+If the column of same name specified as `to_column`.`name` already exists in the schema, the existing column name is changed. '_' is appended to the end of the existing name.
+For example, if 'created_at' is specified as 'to_column' but the column name already exists, the existing column name is changed to 'created_at_'.

 ```yaml
 filters: